conedevelopment/policy/README.md

 }
 ```

-> Please note, to be able to use this attribute on the front-end, the model attribute has to be appended to the JSON form.
+> Please note, to be able to use this attribute on the front-end, the attribute has to be appended to the JSON form.
 > You can read more about appending values to JSON in the
 > [docs](https://laravel.com/docs/master/eloquent-serialization#appending-values-to-json).

 ### Generating policies with artisan

-The package comes an artisan command by default, that helps you to generate your front-end policies easily.
+The package comes with an artisan command by default, that helps you to generate your JavaScript policies easily.
 To make a policy, run the `php artisan make:js-policy Model` command, where the `Model` is the model's name.

 ```sh